-Step 1: Choose light fixture:
+Step 1: Choose a light fixture:

-I picked a chandelier (of course!) but any fixture designed to hang should work (i.e. a modified pendant or drum shade style fixture should work).
+I picked a chandelier (of course!) but any light fixture designed to hang should work (i.e. a modified pendant or drum shade style fixture should work).

 Step 2.
 Convert wiring connection

-I already have a popular blog post on how to convert a light fixture to a plug-in style lamp, but for optimal safety you’ll want to convert this light fixture a little differently from that method.
+I already have a popular blog post on how to convert a light fixture to a plug-in style lamp, but for optimal safety you’ll want to convert this light fixture a bit differently from that method.

-Step 3 Install a sturdy ceiling hook
+Step 3.
+Install a Sturdy ceiling hook

 You’ll need to install a hook on your ceiling for your new light.
 Because light fixtures can be heavy and especially dangerous if they fall, it’s very very important that you use a good quality hook and anchor it a ceiling joist or beam.
-Locate a joist just like you would locate a wall stud.
-Any stud finder or a number of tricks you can find via google should help you locate a joist to install a hook for your light.
+I like this easy install heavy duty ceiling hook.

 Step 4.
 Hide or mask the cord

-Once you have your light rewired and ceiling hook installed, installation can be as simple as just hanging the light fixture, however I’d advise putting some thought into how to mask or cover your cord.
+Once you have your light rewired and ceiling hook installed, installation can be as simple as just hanging the light fixture, however, I prefer to put some thought into how to mask or cover the cord.
 With your light hanging from the ceiling, the cord will be very visible.
-I chose a Velcro-On Chandelier Cord Cover to make my extension cord a bit less of an eyesore.
+For this project, I chose a Velcro-On Chandelier Cord Cover to make my extension cord a bit less of an eyesore.

-Step 5 Adding & Setting up a Wireless Switch
+Step 5.
+Adding & Setting up a Wireless Switch